Ed-Fi-Exchange-OSS/Meadowlark/docs/design/performance-benchmarking/WRITE-PERFORMANCE.md

 > to have the changes required for Meadowlark.
 Vinaya and/or StephenF can verify when to remove
 > this temporary note and use the `main` branch again.

+> [!NOTE]
+> Suite-3-Performance-Tests runs against the Northridge dataset, we have a Southridge dataset script
+> that uses a subset of the Northridge dataset.
+After running the performance tests, if there are
+> any errors regarding missing data, insert the data into Meadowlark and run again.

 - Follow steps to [setup performance suite](./SETUP-PERFORMANCE-SUITE.md).
 - Go to /src/edfi_performance_test folder and run `poetry install`.
 - Create a user in meadowlark with the role of `vendor`.
 Save key and secret.